 - only offer small sets

-11 Best acrylic paint brushes for beginners
+GREAT Alternatives to The Best acrylic paint brushes for beginners

 Buying brushes or sets depends not only on shapes, sizes, and hair material but on your budget.
-Some brands are more expensive, like Da Vinci
+Some brands are more expensive, like Da Vinci.

-We picked some great brushes already, let’s have a look at good alternatives.
-Here is the recap table of all alternatives followed by a review of each of them.
 As we know, the price is very important for beginners, so I mention the price for flat brush #6 for each brand and the general price range to give you an idea.

 Paintbrushes for acrylic painting | Price for #6 |